kota-jiro/Firebase-ToDoBloc/README.md

 # FLUTTER_FIREBASE

-A Flutter Bloc project, db firebase.
+A Flutter Bloc project, db firebase with Email/Passwrod and Google Authentication.